-- ACTION: The Coast Guard Captain of the Port designates the following waterways as "Narrow Channels and Fairways" as defined in Rule 9 of the COLREGS and the Inland Rules of the Road. - The Los Angeles and Long Beach Pilot operating areas as reflected on NOAA Chart 18751.
-These areas generally extend from the "Angel's Gate" and "Queen's Gate" breakwater openings seaward for 1 mile. - All navigational channels inside the LA/LB federal breakwater leading to deep draft berths in the ports of Los Angeles and Long Beach including, but not limited to the Los Angeles Main Ship Channel, Long Beach Channel, and Cerritos Channel. - Incidents where vessel operators fail to comply with Rule 9 and provisions of this Notice should immediately be brought to the attention of the Coast Guard Captain of the Port as appropriate and or through submission of the "Incident Report" attached to this Notice.
+3. ACTION: The Coast Guard Captain of the Port designates the following waterways as "Narrow Channels and Fairways" as defined in Rule 9 of the COLREGS and the Inland Rules of the Road.

+b.
+All navigational channels inside the LA/LB federal breakwater leading to deep draft berths in the ports of Los Angeles and Long Beach including, but not limited to the Los Angeles Main Ship Channel, Long Beach Channel, and Cerritos Channel.

+c.
+Incidents where vessel operators fail to comply with Rule 9 and provisions of this Notice should immediately be brought to the attention of the Coast Guard Captain of the Port as appropriate and or through submission of the "Incident Report" attached to this Notice.
 Questions regarding the implementation of this Notice should be directed to the Chief of Port Operations, at Coast Guard Marine Safety Office LA/LB at the above listed number.

-E. E. PAGÉ
+E. E. PAGE

-Captain, U. S. Coast Guard

-Captain of the Port

-Los Angeles-Long Beach
+Captain, U. S. Coast Guard Captain of the Port Los Angeles-Long Beach